-

 Brand / Blacksmith: Hado Fukui Series: Oul SLD Knife type: Gyuto 210mm Blade Length / Total length (mm): 215 / 370 Grind: 50/50 Finish: Nashiji Steel type: SLD Forging method: San Mai HRC hardness: 61 Handle type / Material / Ferrule: Wa / Burnt Oak Spine Thickness at heel / tip (mm): 2 / 0,3 Blade height at heel (mm): 47 Weight (gr): 147 Notes: -

 Hatsu – Kokoro means innocent spirit.
 A very important wholesaler from Amagasaki city in Hyogo prefecture cooperating with some of the best craftsmen in Japan.
-The Hatsukokoro brand is their house brand, crafted from undisclosed but some of the most experienced blacksmiths.
-This Damascus Series are hand forged by Satoshi Nakagawa who is the disciple of the legendary Kenichi Shiraki and is now considered among the top 5 blacksmiths in Japan.
-Sharpened by another legend, Morigiro San so we have here a killer combination.
-Made by Blue-1 (Aogami-1) steel, one of the hardest steels in Japanese knife making, with high edge retention.
-Features a beautiful octagonal Wa ebony handle.
+The Hatsukokoro brand is their house brand, crafted from usually undisclosed but some of the most experienced blacksmiths.
+The Ginsan Series are made by Satoshi Nakagawa who is the disciple of the legendary Kenichi Shiraki and is now considered among the top 5 blacksmiths in Japan.
+Made by Silver3 stainless steel, one of the sharpest steels in Japanese knife making, with high edge retention but at the same time easy to sharpen.
+Sharpened by Morihio San, a legend among sharpeners in Sakai.
+Features a beautiful octagonal Wa handle made by Ebony.
 The Kiritsuke is a hybrid knife, similar to a Gyuto but with a K-Tip suitable for delicate tasks and ideal for push cutting technique.
 It is a knife that is used as a multi-purpose knife, suitable for a wide range of tasks.
 Is shaped for cutting the vast majority of meats, fishes, vegetables and fruits.
 Can be also used as a slicer alternative to Sujihiki.
 The 210mm size is suitable for home cooks and professionals.
-Important Note: This is a Carbon Steel knife and not a stainless one.
-Requires attention and care in its maintenance like quick washing and drying after use, storing in low humidity area and application of mineral oil if not used for some time.
-Over time it will form a patina that will protect it from rust.
-In case rust appears, use baking soda on wet blade, leave it for 10 mins and rub carefully with your finger or a soft sponge.
-In case rust is not removed, contact us for further instructions.